tristonpalacios/react-omdb-instructions/README.md

 </div>
 ```

+* Notice that the starter code has the appropriate CSS already build in for you!

+---

-#### Step 2: Create new components
+### Step 2: Break the columns into components

-Move the `film-list` and `film-details` divs into their own separate components (in separate files), `FilmListing.js` and `FilmDetails.js`, respectively.
+* Move the two column divs into their own separate components (in separate files), `FilmList.js` and `Details.js`.

-Make sure you now call these components in `App.js`.
-Check your app in the browser.
-If you've done it right, nothing will have changed, and the application will look the same.
+* Render the components inside **App** so your app ends up looking exactly like it did in the previous step.

+---

-#### Step 3: Pass props to the new components
+### Step 3: Pass props to the new components

 Our films data is stored in the `TMDB.js` file in the `src` folder.
 Pass the `films` array to each of your new components as props.